angelicahu10/comm4190_F25_FinalProject/Milestone 4 - Progress Presentation/update.md

     Scenario 5: Study buddy
     Scneario 6: Content recommendation

-Milestone 3: experimented with different prompting for each scenario, refining prompts to be more specific
+Milestone 3: experimented with different prompting for each scenario, refining prompts to be more specific (tried chatgpt4.0, google gemini, etc.)